 Have you developed a unique course or resource that teaches about the Holocaust?
-You may consider applying for our Kron Sigal Award for Excellence in Holocaust Education that annually recognizes a BC teacher who has demonstrated special distinction in the field.
+Consider applying for our Kron Sigal Award for Excellence in Holocaust Education.
+The annual award recognizes a BC teacher who has demonstrated special distinction in the field.

 The VHEC is proud to partner with Facing History and Ourselves, the British Columbia Social Studies Teachers’ Association (BCSSTA) as well as the Department of Philosophy and Department of History at Simon Fraser University (SFU) for a three-day summer seminarFoundations for Genocide Studies: Holocaust and Human Behaviour, taking place from June 24–26, 2019 at SFU Vancouver Campus (June 24–25) and the VHEC (June 26).

 Learn current scholarship on genocide, the history of the Holocaust and new research focused on human behaviour, group dynamics and bias.

 Increase their ability to facilitate respectful classroom discussions on difficult issues such as racism, antisemitism and other forms of exclusion.

 Learn a new way of structuring curriculum to help students connect history to their own lives and the choices they make.

 Engage with classroom-ready multimedia resources and interactive teaching strategies that help students develop historical thinking skills, think critically and discuss controversial issues respectfully.

 Experience integrated content learning through artefacts from the collection of the VHEC.